metw0/ArchMirror-CLI/README.md

 # ArchMirror-CLI 📦

-**ArchMirror** is a simple CLI utility for Arch Linux that backs up your installed packages into a `.toml` file and allows you to restore them easily on a new system
+**ArchMirror-CLI** is a simple CLI utility for Arch Linux that backs up your installed packages into a `.toml` file and allows you to restore them easily on a new system
 _(without their configs)_.

 ---

-## A brief guide to using the ArchMirror utility
+## A brief guide to using the ArchMirror-CLI utility

 ### 🛠 Installation